y-kawagu/dcase2020_task2_baseline/README.md

   ...
 ```

-Also, you can check the AUC and pAUC for each machine ID.
+Also, you can check the AUCs and pAUCs for each machine ID:

 `result.csv`
 ```
 ToyCar